Make the Sunday Eucharist important, inviting, informative and inspirational.

 Reporting to the Parish Leadership Council, the Child Care Task Force completes a needs assessment of current childcare services, identifying gaps in service and implications for St. Michael’s.

-The Interior Enhancement Task Force undertakes to evaluate, select and execute options to enhance St. Michael’s current facilities to provide a more sacred and spiritual environment to better support our values of Worship and Prayer.
+The Interior Enhancement Committee undertakes to evaluate, select and execute options to enhance St. Michael’s current facilities to provide a more sacred and spiritual environment to better support our values of Worship and Prayer.

 The Building Maintenance and Safety Task Force undertakes a review of current facility safety and maintenance plans, assesses needs and makes recommendations for revisions or improvements.